 - 1. APhA supports education about digital health technologies and integration in pharmacy practice, in pharmacy school curricula, and for the pharmacy workforce. - 2.
 APhA supports inclusion of pharmacists in the design and development of digital health technologies. - 3.
 APhA supports that digital health technologies be interoperable with and integrated into pharmacy management systems and electronic health records. - 4.
 APhA supports pharmacists applying digital health technologies to optimize patient care outcomes.
-[JAPhA.
-2020;60[5]:e11]

-2020, 2010 E-prescribing Standardization
+E-prescribing Standardization

 - 1. APhA supports the standardization of user interfaces to improve quality and reduce errors unique to e-prescribing. - 2.
-APhA supports reporting mechanisms and research efforts to evaluate the effectiveness, safety, and quality of e-prescribing systems, computerized prescriber order entry (CPOE) systems, and the e-prescriptions that they produce in order to improve health information technology systems and, ultimately, patient care. - 3.
+APhA supports reporting mechanisms and research efforts to evaluate the effectiveness, safety, and quality of e-prescribing systems, computerized prescriber order entry (CPOE) systems, and the e-prescriptions that they produce, in order to improve health information technology systems and, ultimately, patient care. - 3.
 APhA supports the development of financial incentives for pharmacists and prescribers to provide high quality e-prescribing activities. - 4.
-APhA supports the inclusion of pharmacists in quality improvement and meaningful use activities related to the use of e-prescribing and other health information technology that would positively impact patient health outcomes.

-5. APhA supports laws and regulations that require e-prescribing of controlled substances to reduce fraudulent prescriptions.
+APhA supports the inclusion of pharmacists in quality improvement and meaningful use activities related to the use of e-prescribing and other health information technology that would positively impact patient health outcomes. - 5.
+APhA supports laws and regulations that require e-prescribing of controlled substances to reduce fraudulent prescriptions.
 (JAPhA.
-NS40(4):471; July/August 2010) (Reviewed 2012) (Reviewed 2014) (Reviewed 2015) (JAPhA.
-2020;60(5):e10)
+NS40[4]:471; July/August 2010] (Reviewed 2012) (Reviewed 2014) (Reviewed 2015) (JAPhA.
+60:[5]:e10; September/October 2020)